DaveAppleton/SendTokens/readme.md

 1. Scans a list of <address><ether value> in CSV file and splits into <addresses> & contracts
 2. Estimate Gas for contracts
 3. Find total gas or if there are any weird addresses
-4. Send the bloody ether recording transaction ID
+4. Send the tokens recording the transaction ID
 5. Use etherscan to check the transaction list for success or failure

+NOTE - currently does not estimate the gas needed - please supply default

 configuration : JSON FILE
 -------------------------